domm/CtrlO-Crypt-XkcdPassword/README.md

 There are a lot of similar modules on CPAN, so we just point you to [Neil Bower's comparison of CPAN modules for generating passwords](http://neilb.org/reviews/passwords.html).

-## But we did we write yet another module?
+## But why did we write yet another module?

 - Good entropy